CurtisNewbie/moon-monorepo/README.md

 - [logbot >= v0.0.9](https://github.com/CurtisNewbie/logbot/tree/v0.0.9)
 - [mini-fstore >= v0.1.21](https://github.com/CurtisNewbie/mini-fstore/tree/v0.1.21)

-Meaning that you can directly upgrade to using the code in moon-monorepo without worrying about the data migration if your deployment is already up-to-date.
+Meaning that you can directly upgrade to the code in moon-monorepo without worrying about the data migration if your deployment is already up-to-date.
 However, if you are not using the latests releases in these repos, you may need to consider upgrading to the latest versions before migrating to this monorepo version.

 > [!IMPORTANT]
 >
-> Previously, some of the backend projects rely on `svc` to automatically upgrade schema.
-This functionality is now removed, all the DDL changes are maintained in a single SQL file for better maintainability.
-> This also means that, you will have to execute the DDL scripts yourself.
+> Previously, some of the backend projects rely on `svc` to automatically upgrade schema, this functionality is now removed.
+DDL changes for each release is maintained in separate SQL files, you will have to execute the DDL scripts yourself based on the version you are using.

 TODO ...